mohanson/daze/README.md

 ### Czar

-Protocol czar is the ashe protocol base on TCP multiplexing.
-For the uninitiated, multiplexing is the practice of reusing a single TCP connection for multiple ashe protocols.
-This practice saves the time of the TCP three-way handshake, but on the other hand, there is a small impairment to the data transfer rate (about 0.19%).
-In most cases, it has a better user experience than using the ashe protocol directly.
+Protocol czar is an implementation of the Ashe protocol based on TCP multiplexing.
+Multiplexing involves reusing a single TCP connection for multiple Ashe protocols, which saves time on the TCP three-way handshake.
+However, this may result in a slight decrease in data transfer rate (approximately 0.19%).
+In most cases, using Protocol czar provides a better user experience compared to using the Ashe protocol directly.

 ```sh
 $ daze server ... -p czar